Parpodi: Transport

 The three nearest railway stations, Durg, Raipur, and Rajnandgaon, are 55, 68 and 65 kilometres respectively from Parpodi.
 Direct trains for Vishakhapatnam, Mumbai, Pune, Ahmedabad, Howrah, Bhubaneswar, Chennai, Trivandrum, Amritsar and New Delhi are available from these railway stations, situated on the main train route of Howrah-Mumbai via Nagpur.
 The state capital Raipur is an hour's journey from Parpodi.
 Raipur and Nagpur airports are at a distance of 75 and 280 kilometres, respectively.

-Attractions around Parpodi

-Kanha National Park - MUKKI GATE is just 115 km away from Parpodi.

-Achanakmar Wildlife Sanctuary is 170 km away from Parpodi.

-Amarkantak is just 205 km away from Parpodi.